Advising & Support

 Dean of Students

-The Student Engagement Center, on the Littleton Campus, is the home of the Dean of Students Office.
-We assist students with a variety of concerns by working directly with them and connecting them to appropriate resources on or off campus.
+The Dean of Students Office assists students with a variety of concerns by working directly with them and connecting them to appropriate resources on or off campus.
 We are also a resource for faculty, staff, parents, families, and friends, working together to serve students.

 We're here to help!